fabiangreffrath/crispy-doom/docs/build-macos.md

-# Beginner's Guide to Crispy Doom on Mac

 Crispy Doom is just the right middle ground between the original DOS Doom games and Doom source ports that are centered in modified/updated graphics and features.

 For Mac, there unfortunately isn't an installer containing an app that we can just drag and drop into our /Applications folder, double-click, and play.
 To play Crispy Doom, you have to compile the software yourself from the source code.
 But this isn't a bad thing; Crispy Doom is an "open-source" program, meaning that the code which makes it function is free and available to the public.
 This allows people a lot more knowledgeable and talented than myself to maintain and update it.
 It also allows for greater customization and personalization.